SAP-samples/teched2025-DA265/exercises/ex3/README.md

 <BR>
 <BR>

+### Step 7: Open Story in edit mode

-Step 7: We can now open the Story in edit mode as you are the owner of this copied story.
+We can now open the Story in edit mode as you are the owner of this copied story.
 1. For the 'Sales Summary' story, click **...**
 2. and **Open in Story Edit Mode** from the pop-up menu